JuanIrache/gopro-telemetry/readme.md

 - Interpret data
   - Calculate time (take reference from mp4 file if gps missing)
-    - only send to times() after checking DEVC
-    - don't assume duration in tumes(), do it for each sample
     - Handle files with multiple devices BEFORE times
     - Document time inputs and outputs (gps time is utc, mp4 time is local)
     - Comment time code